benschaf/waste-schedule/README.md

 The tonne logo was drawn by me, adapting the design from a [vecteezy graphic](https://de.vecteezy.com/vektorkunst/571076-mulleimer-symbol).

-Images for sample Waste Schedules were taken from the following websites and uploaded to Cloudinary as an example usecase in the project:
+Images for sample Waste Schedules featured in the fixtures were taken from the following websites and uploaded to Cloudinary as an example usecase in the project:
 * [Landkreis Coburg](https://www.landkreis-coburg.de/73-0-Abfallwirtschaft.html)
 * [Öhningen Waste Calendar](https://www.oehningen.de/fileadmin/redakteur/Abfallkalender_NEU_%C3%96hningen_2024.pdf)
 * [Landkreis Schweinfurt](https://www.landkreis-schweinfurt.de/abfuhrkalender)